kenpchess/PGNdbkp_master/README.md

 somewhat didatic in that it demonstrates several features of PureBasic 6.21, including event loops, threads, various gadgets, SQLite interface to PureBasic 6.21, auto-resizing of gadgets and other PureBasic 6.21 features.
-This application is not completely loaded with sophisticated code but does showcase many nice features of PureBasic 6.21 including enumeration, postevents, binary data encapsulation, conditional compilation, RunProgram for launching external binaries, and several others.
+This application is not a total example of sophisticated code but does showcase many nice features of PureBasic 6.21 including enumeration, postevents, binary data encapsulation, conditional compilation, RunProgram for launching external binaries, and several others.
 Refer also to the source code as it is quite